Diesel Vehicle Buying Guide

 Gasoline and diesel prices do not move in lockstep.
 The prices of these fuels move independently because the process used by refineries to produce gasoline or diesel are affected by seasons and other market factors.
 But we can pinpoint specific recent trends, which shows diesel costing about 50 cents more per gallon than gasoline.

-In a report issued in late 2012, the Department of Energy’s Energy Information Administration pegged diesel prices to average $3.96 per gallon in 2012, and (thankfully) $3.73 in 2013.
 It’s important to consider that diesel fuel has more energy content than gasoline, which helps contribute to the higher mpg of an efficient diesel vehicle, compared to gas-powered cars.
 In other words, diesel vehicles in the long run cost less to operate per mile than gasoline cars (although they are not as fuel-efficient as hybrids or electric cars.)

 Is It Green?